 - Morning wake up

-- Flag ceremony, singing trees, and breakfast
+- Singing trees, flag ceremony and breakfast

 - Morning activities

 - Lunch

 - Turtle time (rest)

 - Afternoon activity and Trading Post

-- Flag ceremony, singing trees, and dinner
+- · Singing trees, flag ceremony and dinner

-- Evening activity
+- Evening activities

 - Wind-down time

 KAPERS

 Kapers are chores or jobs that are an essential part of camp.
 Kaper Charts in main areas indicate which chores Girl Scouts are responsible for.